aff3ct/aff3ct/doc/sphinx/source/simulator/compilation/compilation.rst

           developers.

 .. warning:: The Visual Studio default compiler (MSVC) is known to generate
-             slower AFF3CT executable than with the GNU compiler. **If you target an high speed executable it is recommended to use the GNU compiler.**
+             significantly slower AFF3CT executable than the GNU compiler. **If you target an high speed executable it is recommended to use the GNU compiler.**

 The compilation can also be started from the command line after calling the ``%VS_PATH%\VC\Auxiliary\Build\vcvars64.bat`` batch script (where ``%VS_PATH%``